ANALYSIS-New EU rules regulating U.S. tech giants likely to set global standard | Technology

 ANALYSIS-New EU rules regulating U.S. tech giants likely to set global standard

+Vestager's switch to legislation came amid frustration over slow-moving antitrust investigations that deliver remedies criticised by rivals as inadequate, with Google often cited as an example despite being hit with more than 8 billion euros ($8.8 billion) in fines.
+The new rules may even spur tech giants to rethink their strategy on long-term goals and swap their business models for others.

-But the new rules also have the potential to spur more innovation contrary to the tech giants' worries, said Nicolas Petit, professor of competition law at the European University Institute in Florence.
-It might even boost some companies' business models, he said.
+"If it succeeds, the DMA will put pressure on monopoly rents of gatekeepers in tipped markets, thereby encouraging them to move towards more long term innovation targets," said Nicolas Petit, professor of competition law at the European University Institute in Florence.
 "I think the DMA indirectly places a premium on business models based on subscriptions or device level monetisation.
-We might see more (increased) prices, and vertical integration into hardware in the future," Petit said.
+We might see more (increased) prices, and vertical integration into hardware in the future," he said.

 Still, enforcing the DMA will require a bigger team than the small group planned by the European Commission, said Thomas Vinje, a partner at law firm Clifford Chance in Brussels who has advised rivals in cases against Microsoft, Google and Apple.
 "The Commission suggested upon proposing the DMA that it would be enforced by a team of 80 people.
 This will not be enough to enable effective enforcement," he said.